-- International trade that began between Texas and Mexico during the Mexican National era continues to this day. - Cotton agriculture became a valuable part of the Texas' economy during the Mexican National Era and is still significant to the economy of Texas today. - Texas is still primarily populated by Anglo-American cotton farmers from the southern U.S. states. - ~~Mexico remains Texas' only international trading partner for agricultural goods like cotton.~~
+- International trade that began between Texas and Mexico during the Mexican National era continues to this day. - Cotton agriculture became a valuable part of the Texas' economy during the Mexican National era and is still significant to the economy of Texas today. - Texas is still primarily populated by Anglo-American cotton farmers from the southern U.S. states. - Mexico remains Texas' only international trading partner for agricultural goods like cotton.

-1. What is the purpose of this chart?
-What does it show us?
+1. In your own words, explain the purpose of this chart: What does it show us?
 What can we learn from the information it presents?
-(Circle or highlight the correct answer)